Ender's Shadow: Plot summary

-Throughout the book, Bean struggles against the IF administration and how they push Ender, seemingly willing to break him to achieve their goals.
-Bean also has to contend with his past and his struggle to understand what makes Ender human and better than him.

-Bean also makes friends with an older boy named Nikolai who is drawn to Bean because of their similar looks.
-It is soon discovered, through Sister Carlotta's research, that the two boys are genetic twins, except for Bean's genetic enhancements.
+Bean makes friends with an older boy named Nikolai.
+Sister Carlotta discovers that the two boys are genetic twins, except for Bean's genetic enhancements.
 When Bean was illegally genetically engineered, the scientist Volescu had "turned Anton's Key," meaning that Bean's body—including his brain—will never stop growing, which will result in a premature death between the ages of fifteen and twenty-five.
 Sister Carlotta ensures that Bean will get to live with Nikolai and his parents after the war.
-At the end of the story, after they defeat the buggers, Bean is united with his real parents and Nikolai.
+After they defeat the Buggers, Bean is united with his real parents and Nikolai.

 Ender's Shadow is the first of a series that includes Shadow of the Hegemon, Shadow Puppets, Shadow of the Giant, Shadows in Flight, and The Last Shadow.

 Comics

 A five-issue comic book limited series based on Ender's Shadow, called Ender's Shadow: Battle School. was released on December 3, 2008.
 It was written by Mike Carey, with art by Sebastian Fiumara.